 Strictly speaking, the "iceberg cost" includes both the ad-valorem dimension of trade costs and the fact that these costs are paid in terms of the goods that are traded.
 As this last element is irrelevant in our case, we use the terms "iceberg" and "ad-valorem" interchangeably, as is commonly done in the literature.

 Beyond the positive aspect, several recent papers also point out the normative implications of additive trade costs.
 Sorensen (2014) extends Melitz (2003)'s seminal model of international trade by including additive trade costs, in addition to the ad-valorem component.
 A key analytical result is that the welfare gain from a reduction in trade barriers is higher for a decrease in additive costs than a decrease in ad-valorem costs, due to the alteration of relative prices in a heterogeneous-firms trade framework.
 This is confirmed by Irarrazabal et al. (2015).
-While these results suggest that important welfare gains can be achieved by reducing additive trade costs, not much progress has been done in quantifying such gains.
-One potential reason is the lack of an empirical characterization of the additive component of trade costs (the one exception being Irarrazabal et al., 2015).
-One contribution of the paper is to fill this gap
+While these results suggest that important welfare gains can be achieved by reducing additive trade costs, not much progress has been made in quantifying such gains.
+One potential reason is the lack of an ddempirical characterization of the additive component of trade costs (the one exception being Irarrazabal et al., 2015).
+One contribution of this paper is to fill that gap.

-On top of the previously cited papers about additive costs, our paper also relates to Kropf and Saure (2016), which estimate the size and shape of per-shipment costs based on Swiss data, and to Alessandria et al. (2010) or Hornok and Koren (2015a,b), which point out the role of per-shipment costs (among which, administrative costs) in generating some "lumpiness" in international trade transactions
+On top of the previously cited papers about additive costs, our paper also relates to Kropf and Saure (2016), who estimate the size and shape of per-shipment costs based on Swiss data, and to Alessandria et al. (2010) or Hornok and Koren (2015a,b), who point out the role of per-shipment costs (among which, administrative costs) in generating some "lumpiness" in international trade transactions.

-The related literature commonly refers to the FOB price rather than the FAS price.
-The FAS price (for "Free Alongside Ship") means that the seller must transport the goods all the way to the dock, close enough to be reached by the crane of the ship it will be transported in.
+The related literature commonly refers to the FOB (free on board) price rather than the FAS price.
+The FAS price means that the seller must transport the goods all the way to the dock, close enough to be reached by the crane of the ship it will be transported in.
 It is also the seller's responsibility to clear the goods for export.
-The fob price (for "Free on Board") means that the seller is obligated to bring the goods all the way to the port, clear the goods for export, and see that they are loaded onto the ship nominated by the buyer.
-Once the goods clear the railing of the vessel the buyer assumes the risk.
+The FOB price means that the seller is obligated to bring the goods all the way to the port, clear the goods for export, and see that they are loaded onto the ship nominated by the buyer.
+Once the goods clear the railing of the vessel, the buyer assumes the risk.
 Note that this term is used exclusively for maritime and inland waterway transport.
-While both terms are closely related, the US Foreign Trade Statistics reports fas prices
+While both terms are closely related, the US Foreign Trade Statistics reports FAS prices.

-In his survey, Hummels (1999) mentions several papers which all point that transport costs pose a barrier similar in size, or larger than tariffs.
-In the same vein, Limao and Venables (2001) highlight the importance of infrastructures for trade costs in general, through their impact on transport costs
+In his survey, Hummels (1999) mentions several papers which all indicate that transport costs pose a barrier similar in size to or larger than tariffs.
+In the same vein, Limao and Venables (2001) highlight the importance of infrastructures for trade costs in general, through their impact on transport costs.

 Note that, as mentioned by Lafourcade and Thisse (2011), our transport costs measures are based on actual trade flows, i.e. ignoring those flows that did not happen because of presumably prohibitive transport costs.
-In light of this, the estimated values that we obtain can be viewed as the lower bounds of the "potential" transport costs
+In light of this, the estimated values that we obtain can be viewed as the lower bounds of the "potential" transport costs.

-7

-8The selected years for the 4-digit level estimations are: 1974, 1977, 1981, 1985, 1989, 1993, 1997, 2001, 2005, 2009, 2013.
+The selected years for the 4-digit level estimations are: 1974, 1977, 1981, 1985, 1989, 1993, 1997, 2001, 2005, 2009, 2013.
 Comparing different levels of aggregation is useful to check differences and the presence of biases precisely due to aggregation.
 However, we obtain no substantial difference between the estimation results conducted at the 3 and 4-digit levels.
-Estimation results at the 4-digit classification level are reported in Appendix C
+Estimation results at the 4-digit classification level are reported in Appendix C.